-Mandatory Reporters are expected to report harassment/discrimination (whether reported by the person who is the subject of the sexual harassment or a witness) based on an individual's race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, veteran status or genetic information.
+Mandatory reporters are expected to report harassment/discrimination (whether reported by the person who is the subject of the sexual harassment or a witness) based on an individual's race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship status (including document abuse), age, disability, veteran status or genetic information.
 Failure to report may be a policy violation subject to discipline up to and including dismissal.

-AMENDED by Direct Approval from the Chancellor, November 16, 2020

-AMENDED by the Administrative Regulations Approval Process, January 2, 2020
+AMENDED by Direct Approval from the Chancellor, November 16, 2020 AMENDED by Direct Approval from the Chancellor, January 2, 2020